aml25/Server/README.md

 # Tune Farm codebase

+*Disclaimer
+- This is purely for experimentation.
+Any stream grabbed from the `playmusic` library is strictly for testing purposes only and should never be stored.

 You'll need to create a configuration file to get this running properly in the parent `Server/` folder called `config.json`.
 It should look like this: